BlockstreamResearch/bip-frost-dkg/README.md

 Depending on the application scenario, Eq can be implemented by different protocols, some of which involve out-of-band communication:

 ##### Participants are in a single room
 In a scenario where a single user employs multiple signing devices (e.g., hardware wallets) in the same room to establish a threshold setup, every device can simply display its value x (or a hash of x under a collision-resistant hash function) to the user.
-The user can manually verify the equality of the values by comparing the values shown on all displays, and confirm their consistency by providing explicit confirmation to every device, e.g., by pressing a button on every device.
+The user can manually verify the equality of the values by comparing the values shown on all displays, and confirm their equality by providing explicit confirmation to every device, e.g., by pressing a button on every device.

 TODO add failure case, specify entire protocol